Olympus PEN-F vs Sony A58

 It is notable that the PEN-F offers wifi support, while the A58 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the A58 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A58 was succeeded by the Sony A68.
+Both the PEN-F and the A58 have been discontinued, but can regularly be found used on eBay.
+The A58 was replaced by the Sony A68, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Sony A58 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.